mrprofessor/rudra.dev/content/posts/setting-up-a-task-scheduler-in-flask.md

 ## Conclusion {#conclusion}

-In this post I have used Celery as an better alternative to crontabs even though the primary purpose of Celery is processing tasks queues.
+In this post, I have used Celery as a better alternative to crontabs, even though the primary purpose of Celery is processing task queues.
-Both Celery worker and beat server can be run on different containers as running background processes on the web container is not regarded as best practice.
+Both the Celery worker and beat server can be run on different containers as running background processes on the web container is not considered best practice.

 Unless you are creating a stupid timer application.

-The above mentioned code can be found here.
+The above-mentioned code can be found here:
 [repo](https://github.com/mrprofessor/celery-timer/)

 Adios!